camerahacks/cfbsky/README.md

 ### WARNING

 This is a work in progress and there is no error handling implemented.
-Once I get more api calls working, I start adding error handling.
 For now, please do your own error handling.